ed-kung/CSUN-Econ-433/labs/lab04/README.md

           summarize(
             TOTAL_POPULATION = sum(PERWT)
           )

+	**Rates as Weighted Means of Boolean Variables**

+	Finally, let me comment on the line `COLLEGE_RATE = weighted.mean(COLLEGE, PERWT)`. `COLLEGE` was a boolean variable that was `TRUE` if the person had a bachelor's or higher, and `FALSE` otherwise.
+If we take the mean of a boolean variable, we get a rate.
+That is, the percentage of people who have a value of `TRUE` for that variable.
+So to calculate the rate of people with a college education, we took the mean of `COLLEGE` (and weighted, of course, by `PERWT` because we have a stratified sample).

     **Other Statistics**

     Besides the weighted mean, you can also calculate other statistics like the minimum, maximum, median, standard deviation, etc. The cheat sheet linked to below shows some of the statistics that can be calculated.

 ### dplyr Cheat Sheet